Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Archen.md

 ---
 Ability1: Defeatist
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME566.png
+BookShinyImageName: HOME566_s.png
 BoxSprite: SRD-BoxSprite-archen.png
+DexCategory: First Bird Pokemon
+DexDescription: Revived from a fossil, this Pokemon is thought to be the ancestor of all bird Pokemon.
+Its flight abilities are poor so it just hops up by jumping.
+  They are ill tempered and will not eat processed Pokemon food.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 5
+  Feet: 1.6
+  Meters: 0.5
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-archen.png
 Learnset: '[[SRD-Archen-Learnset]]'
 Legendary: 'No'
 Name: Archen
 Number: 566
+PrimaryEggGroup: Flying
+SecondaryEggGroup: Water 3
 Sprite: archen.png
 Type1: Rock
 Type2: Flying
+Weight:
+  Hectograms: 95
+  Kilograms: 9.5
+  Pounds: 20.9
 ---

 #PokeroleSRD/Pokedex